relaycorp/ddos-report/src/content/docs/overview.md

   label: Mitigations by system
 ---

-This living document provides an overview of Distributed Denial of Service (DDoS) attacks.
-It is intended for developers and operators of server-side apps connected to the Internet.
+This living document provides an overview of Distributed Denial of Service (DDoS) attacks, and it's intended for developers and operators of server-side apps connected to the Internet.

 ## Introduction

 A DDoS attack is a type of Denial of Service (DoS) attack.
 Essentially, **a DoS attack is an attempt to exhaust the resources of a system, rendering it unavailable for its intended users**.
-These resources can include network bandwidth, CPU cycles, memory, disc space, file descriptors, and even the budget allocated to the system.
+These resources include network bandwidth, CPU cycles, memory, disc space, file descriptors, and even the budget allocated to the system.

 A regular DoS attack originates from one or a handful of IP addresses,